-To advance the CPM, a Monte-Carlo Step (MCS) is performed: The cell ID of a random lattice site is changed to the cell ID of one of its neighbors and the difference in energy $\Delta H$ is calculated.
+To advance the CPM, a Monte-Carlo Step (MCS) is performed: The cell ID of a random lattice site is changed to the cell ID of one of its neighbors and the difference in energy ΔH is calculated.
 The update is always accepted if the energy decreases.
 If the energy does not decrease, the update is accepted probabilistically, where greater increases are less probable.
 Repeated MCSs minimize H.

 From an implementor's perspective, the CPM has a great advantage over other approaches to cell simulation such as agent-based modeling: Since updates happen on a square lattice and changes in energy can be calculated locally, it lends itself well to distributed programming.
 Cells in Silico (CiS) [3] is a parallel implementation of the CPM based on the Neoteric Autonomous Stencil code for Jolly Algorithms (NAStJA) framework [2].
 NAStJA offers an abstraction layer for implementing stencil codes on the Message Passing Interface (MPI), making it possible to leverage large-scale parallelism for CiS.
-NAStJA divides the domain into blocks, computing each stencil locally, then performing an halo exchanges of the border regions.